-ADE Rules Governing the Distribution of Student Special Needs Funding and the

-Determination of Allowable Expenditure of These Funds - 3.04, 5.00, 8.00
+DESE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds -3.04, 5.00, 8.00

-5.28-NATIONAL SCHOOL LUNCH ACT FUNDING EXPENDITURES
+5.28-ENHANCED STUDENT ACHIEVEMENT FUNDING EXPENDITURES

-Funding received from the state based on the number of students eligible for free and reduced-priced meals under the National Student Lunch Act shall be expended in accordance with guidelines outlined in the ADE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds.
+Funding received from the state based on the number of students eligible for free and reduced-priced meals under the National Student Lunch Act shall be expended in accordance with guidelines outlined in the ADE Division of Elementary and Secondary Education Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds.

-The district shall at least annually evaluate programs supported by NSLA funds to determine the effectiveness of the programs and to ensure they are providing intervention/prevention services designed to increase student achievement which are in alignment with the district's ACSIP.
+The district shall at least annually evaluate programs supported by Enhanced Student Achievement funds to determine the effectiveness of the programs and to ensure they are providing intervention/prevention services designed to increase student achievement that are in alignment with the district's school district support plan.

-Legal References: A.C.A. § 6-20-2305(b)(4)
+A.C.A. § 6-20-2305(b)(4)